Minneapolis shooting by ICE agent brings debate over police force and moving vehicles back in focus

 “There needs to be two thorough parallel investigations,” he said.
 “First ICE officials should investigate administratively whether this agent violated policy or training.
 And then state officials should be conducting a thorough criminal investigation as well.”

 In October, a Chicago woman was shot five times by a Border Patrol agent in a similar incident involving a vehicle.
-Marimar Martinez, a 30-year-old teaching assistant at a Montessori school, survived, and was almost immediately labeled a “domestic terrorist” by Homeland Security officials, who said in media releases that she had “ambushed” and “rammed” agents with her vehicle.
+Marimar Martinez, 30, survived, and was almost immediately labeled a “domestic terrorist” by Homeland Security officials, who said she had “ambushed” and “rammed” agents with her vehicle.

-She was charged with assaulting a federal officer, but federal prosecutors were later forced to dismiss the case after security camera video and body camera footage emerged showing a Border Patrol agent steering his vehicle into Martinez's truck.
+She was charged with assaulting a federal officer, but federal prosecutors later dismissed the case after security camera video and body camera footage emerged showing a Border Patrol agent steering his vehicle into Martinez's truck.

 What training experts say about moving vehicle policies